-Multi-name credit default swaps - A CDS protects the buyer against the loss of principal on a bond or loan in case of a default by the issuer.
+Multi-name CDS - Protects the buyer against the loss of principal on a bond or loan in case of a default by the issuer.
 The protection buyer pays a periodic premium (typically quarterly) over the life of the contract and is protected for the period.
 The Corporation, in turn, will have to perform under a credit default swap if a credit event as defined under the contract occurs.
 Typical credit events include bankruptcy, dissolution, or insolvency of the referenced entity; failure to pay; the obligations of the referenced entity and restructuring of the obligations of the referenced entity.
-The ratings of the credit derivatives portfolio are based on the assigned external ratings of the referenced asset utilizing the lower of Moody's and S&P's published ratings as of June 30, 2018.
+The ratings of the credit derivatives portfolio are based on the assigned external ratings of the referenced asset utilizing the lower of Moody's and S&P's published ratings as of December 31, 2018.
 Investment-grade ratings are considered to be 'Baa/BBB' and above, while anything below is considered non-investment grade.